-Avoid outdoor cooking mistakes that can make people sickMay 28th, 2012 in Health /
+Avoid outdoor cooking mistakes that can make people sickMay 28, 2012 in Medicine & Health / Health

 This time of year marks the migration of dining to the great outdoors -- truly summer grilling and picnicking remain a great American passion.
 But do it wisely, urges a food-safety expert in Penn State's College of Agricultural Sciences, and avoid common mistakes that make people sick every year.
 Whether you are just cooking burgers on the grill or laying out an elaborate picnic spread, preparing and eating food outdoors can present opportunities for foodborne illness to spread, said Martin Bucknavage, Penn State extension food-safety specialist.

 "If you are not careful handling and preparing food outside, you can make a mistake that might result in people getting sick," he said.
 "Just taking a few simple precautions will insure that you, your family and guests have a great outdoor dining experience."